rebeccaem/zika/README.md

 ```
 to test the forward model alone.

+Notes:
-Can ignore 'americo' and 'data' directories.
+You can ignore 'americo' and 'data' directories.
+'rep_factor' is set to 1 within src/compute.cpp, and must be changed by hand with a recompile if needed.
+In future versions, it should be set as an input that propagates to post-processing, but this is not implemented yet.